Refined invariants of finite-dimensional Jacobi algebras: Background on contractible curves

 \begin{proposition} The contraction algebra $A_{\con}$ is an analytic Jacobi algebra for a quiver $Q$ with analytic potential $W\in K\{Q\}_{\cyc}$.
 The quiver $Q$ has one vertex, and zero, one, or two loops, depending on whether $C$ is of $N$-type $(-1,-1)$, $(0,-2)$ or $(1,-3)$. \end{proposition} \begin{proof} By \cite{DW16}, $A_{\con}$ represents the deformation functor $\Def^{\hat{A}\rmod}_{S_2}$.
 Let $(\Ext(S_2,S_2),b_{\bullet})$ be the cyclic $A_{\infty}$-endomorphism algebra of $S_2$, and let $W(x)=\sum_{i\geq 2}\frac{1}{i+1}\langle b_{i}(x,\ldots,x),x\rangle$ be the formal function on $V=\Ext^1(S_2,S_2)$ arising from the cyclic $A_{\infty}$-structure.
 Then it is well-known (see e.g. \cite{Seg08, KSDef, Koszul}) that $\Def^{\hat{A}\rmod}_{S_2}$ is represented by the zeroeth cohomology of the Koszul dual of $(\Ext(S_2,S_2),b_{\bullet})$, which is by construction the Ginzburg dga $\hat{\Gamma}(Q,W)$ for the pair $Q,W$ (see \cite{ginz}), where $Q$ is a quiver with arrows given by a basis for $V$.
 The analyticity of the potential $W$ is given by \cite[Lem.4.1]{To18}. \end{proof}

 \begin{remark} Since $A_{\con}$ is a finite-dimensional formal Jacobi algebra, in principle we could have used \cite[Thm.3.16]{HuZh18} to produce a formal isomorphism $G$ of the completed free path algebra $\widehat{\mathbb{C} Q}$ such that $G_*W$ is algebraic, and considered the cohomological DT theory of $\mathbb{C}(Q,G_*W)$, which is given in terms of algebraic (not analytic) mixed Hodge modules.
 The automorphism $G$ induces an automorphism $G_{\gamma}$ of the formal completion of $\Rep_{\gamma}(Q)$ around the nilpotent locus.
 The resulting motivic Donaldson--Thomas invariant, defined for the possibly formal function $\Tr(W)$ via \cite[Rem.3.4]{BuJoMe13}, is the same for $G_*W$ and $W$, since the motivic vanishing cycles are determined by spaces of arcs from the nilpotent locus, and $G_{\gamma}$ acts on these via isomorphisms.
-We prefer to work at the level of analytic potentials, since the question of whether $G$ can be chosen to be convergent in a sense that enables us to extend $G_{\gamma}$ to an analytic neighbourhood of the nilpotent locus seems to be open.
+We prefer to work at the level of analytic potentials, since the question of whether $G$ can be chosen to be convergent in a sense that enables us to extend $G_{\gamma}$ to an analytic neighbourhood of the nilpotent locus seems to be open\footnote{In fact this question has subsequently been settled in the affirmative by Hua and Keller; see \cite[Thm.4.4]{HuKe19}.}.
 In any case we will want to be able to consider vanishing cycles for infinite-dimensional Jacobi algebras when we come to Conjecture \ref{SRC}, where the results of \cite{HuZh18} no longer apply. \end{remark} \begin{remark} The question of \textit{which} finite-dimensional Jacobi algebras arise as contraction algebras is open, but according to a conjecture of Brown and Wemyss, for any potential $W$ on a select list of symmetric quivers giving rise to finite $A=\CC\{Q,W\}$, the algebra $A$ is a contraction algebra for some curve.
+See \cite{BW21} for background and further developments regarding this conjecture.
 In this paper we deal only with irreducible contractible curves, so in fact the list of quivers we are concerned with is quite short: the zero loop quiver, the one loop quiver, and the two loop quiver.
 In the first two cases the conjecture is clearly true, but for the two loop quiver it is still open.
-We refer to \cite{HuKe18,IySm18,IySh18} for some recent results on finite-dimensional Jacobi algebras. \end{remark}
+We refer to \cite{HuKe18,Iy20,IySh18,IySm18,BW21} for some recent classification results on finite-dimensional Jacobi algebras. \end{remark}